ciroque/the-dagwood/docs/demo/src/dag-strategies.md

 # DAG Execution Strategies

-The DAGwood project implements multiple execution strategies, each optimized for different types of workflows and performance characteristics.
+The DAGwood project implements multiple execution strategies, each optimized for different types of pipelines and performance characteristics.
 This chapter explores the algorithms, trade-offs, and use cases for each approach.

 ## Strategy Overview